 What to Submit:

-- Photo of the Historical Marker AND your Bike
+- Photo of the post office with the name visible AND your Bike.

 Have fun and good luck!